shivinder/pagerduty-scripts/update_user_attributes/readme.md

 ## Pending

+- In the function `fetch_all_users` we could fetch all the users to a Pandas DataFrame instead of the lists being used currently
 - changes to the time zone part has no error checks.
 Will fail if incorrect time zone data is supplied
+- The function `update_user_attribute` can update all the attributes in a single go